About the NAHP Credentials

 Professionals earn these distinctions through a combination of education, training, and supervised clinical experience in the healthcare arena validated by their performance through the NAHP certification examinations.

-The Nationally Registered Certified Medical Assistant (NRCMA) designation demonstrates to colleagues, patients, employers and the public at large that certified individuals have the administrative and clinical knowledge and proficiency required of the medical assistant professional in the physician and health care practice settings.
+The Nationally Registered Certified Phlebotomy Technician (NRCPT) designation demonstrates to colleagues, patients, employers and the public at large that certified individuals have the medical knowledge and clinical proficiency for collecting blood and laboratory specimens in health care settings.

 Exam Content Outline